Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

 The platforms hate this.
 Instagram, LinkedIn, and Facebook actively throttle your reach the moment you try to move people elsewhere.
 Your engagement drops, your ad costs climb, and most people bounce anyway because the landing page loads slow on mobile.

 Try this instead: Keep the lead capture inside the platform.
 Tools like ManyChat let you trigger automated DM conversations when someone comments with a keyword.
 They give you their info without ever leaving the app.
+Consider using a link-in-bio service to consolidate your presence when you do need to direct traffic.

 2. Search Now Happens Everywhere